radioactively/anon-git/README.md

    set -e

    # Path to your anonymize script (adjust if needed)
-   SCRIPT="$PWD/anonymize-git-commit.sh"
+   SCRIPT="$PWD/anon-git.sh"

    if [ ! -x "$SCRIPT" ]; then
-       echo "Error: anonymize-git-commit.sh not found or not executable" >&2 exit 1 fi
+       echo "Error: anon-git.sh not found or not executable" >&2 exit 1 fi